Ford Mustang Mach 1: First generation facelift (1971–1973)

 The Mustang needed to comply with new NHTSA standards, which necessitated a redesigned front and rear bumper.
-The front bumper on all models was now a much larger body-colored urethane unit, mounted on impact-absorbing struts.
+The front bumper on all models became a much larger body-colored urethane unit, mounted on impact-absorbing struts.
 Due to the revised bumper, the Mach 1 sport lamps were deleted and all models had the park/turn signal lamps moved from the front valance up to a vertical orientation at each end of the grille.
 The Mach 1 grille was black with a honeycomb pattern and a small running horse tri-bar emblem.
-The rear bumper was mounted on extended brackets which caused the bumper to protrude from the body further and yielded a large gap.
-To rectify this, Ford used a body-colored urethane filler piece at each quarter panel, and a sheetmetal filler panel bolted to the taillight panel.
+The rear bumper was mounted on extended brackets which caused the bumper to protrude from the body further.
+A body-colored urethane filler piece at each quarter panel was added while a sheet metal filler panel was bolted to the taillight panel.

-Engine options remained virtually the same as in 1972, with the exception of the 351HO being dropped.
-The 351-4V was not advertised in the '73 Mustang as a Cobra Jet engine even though the 1973 Ford shop manual and other internal Ford documentation did reference the engine as the 351-4V CJ since the "Cobra Jet" nomenclature did continue on in Torino, Cougar, and Montego lines.
+Engine options remained virtually the same as in 1972, except the 351HO engine was dropped.
+The 351-4V was not advertised in the 1973 Mustang as a Cobra Jet engine even though the 1973 Ford shop manual and other internal Ford documentation referenced the engine as the 351-4V CJ since the "Cobra Jet" nomenclature continued in Torino, Cougar, and Montego lines.

-Due to trouble getting the Ram Air option approved for emissions reasons, the 351-2V was the only engine available with Ram Air.
-New for 1973, Ford offered a "Tu-Tone" hood paint treatment option that consisted of the black or argent paint treatment and twist locks, but without the actual functional components of the Ram Air system.
+Because of problems with having the Ram Air option approved for emissions reasons, the 351-2V was the only engine available with Ram Air.
+A "Tu-Tone" hood paint treatment option that consisted of the black or argent paint treatment and twist locks was offered, but without the actual functional components of the Ram Air system.

 Engines

-The chart does not reflect the Boss 351 variant of the 351 Cleveland or 250cid I6, as neither were available in the Mach 1 package.
+The chart does not reflect the Boss 351 variant of the 351 Cleveland or 250 cu in I6, as neither were available in the Mach 1 package.

 The 1972 R-code 351HO package – essentially the solid-lifter Boss 351 engine from 1971 with a reduction in compression from 11.0:1 to 8.8:1 – is listed here, as it was available with the Mach 1 package that year.